AdoboPeanuts/blockchain-homework/poa-development-chain/readme.md

 For this project, you have to install the [Geth & Tools (1.9.7 version)](https://geth.ethereum.org/downloads/) and my [MyCrypto Desktop Application](https://download.mycrypto.com/) for your operating system.

+``Notes: Ideally we do not want to post any of our keys to the public.
+Since we are using test tokens and test wallets for the purpose of the exercise we will upload them all in Git``

 ## Creation of a Genesis Block

 1. Create 'unit18' folder in your chosen directory and unpack the Geth & Tools (1.9.7 version).